Quirkbot/QuirkbotCODE/src/documentation/nodes/circuit-touch.md

 id: circuit-touch-docs
 ---

 Node that turns the Arms, Legs or Horn into a circular touch sensor.
-It detects when a weak current flows from the front to pad to Ground (like the Left Eye or the back pad).
-Because it's so sensitive, the current can flow trough your body or anything else that has water in it or is made from a conductor like metal.
-To activate use the sensor, simply pinch the arm that choose as place.
+It detects when a weak current flows from the front to pad to Ground.
+(Ground can be the Left Eye or the back pad).
+Because it's so sensitive, the current can flow trough your body or anything else that has water in it or is made from a conductor, like metal.
+To activate the sensor, simply pinch the arm that you choose as place.

 ## Connections